After-Hours-Research/BabyLlama/README.md

     self.logger.log_table(key="Example Text Generation", columns=["Epoch", "Text"], data=self.logger_table_data, )
     return super().on_validation_end()
 ```
-TODO: need to say where the logger is coming from!!!!

 `LightningModule` also allows to easily configure the optimizer by overwriting the `configure_optimizers` method in our custom `SimpleModule`:
 ```python